 Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

+Here’s the thing.
 Vagaro is one of the best salon management platforms available.
 It handles appointment scheduling, point of sale, payroll, client management, marketing, and online booking for over 90,000 businesses across beauty, wellness, and fitness.
+But there’s one critical function Vagaro doesn’t perform: answering your phone.

-When a potential client calls your salon, spa, or fitness studio and nobody picks up, Vagaro cannot help.
+When a potential client calls your salon, spa, or fitness studio and nobody picks up, Vagaro can’t help.
 The call goes to voicemail.
 The caller hangs up.
 And 85% of the time, they call a competitor instead (Source: Forbes Business Communications Study, 2024).

-This article explains why Vagaro businesses still need a dedicated phone answering solution in 2026 — even with online booking, text messaging, and every other digital tool at your fingertips.
+This article explains why Vagaro businesses still need a dedicated phone answering solution in 2026, even with online booking, text messaging, and every other digital tool at your fingertips.

-There is a common assumption in the salon industry that online booking has replaced phone calls.
+There’s a common assumption in the salon industry that online booking has replaced phone calls.
 The data says otherwise.

 Why do clients still call?